One dose (not counted as part of the regular schedule; another dose needed after 12 months)

 While most people recover within two weeks, measles can lead to complications such as pneumonia, middle ear infection, eye infections, liver inflammation, meningitis, brain swelling, and more.

-The most severe complication is SSPE (subacute sclerosing panencephalitis), a chronic brain inflammation that appears 7–13 years after infection.
+Chronic Brain Inflammation (SSPE) - The most severe complication is SSPE (subacute sclerosing panencephalitis), a chronic brain inflammation that appears 7–13 years after infection.
 It is almost always fatal and leads to irreversible brain damage, cognitive decline, seizures, and more.

 Although rare, the extreme contagiousness of measles means that even uncommon complications increase when case numbers rise.